Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Aegislash.md

 ---
 Ability1: Stance Change
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME681.png
+BookShinyImageName: HOME681_s.png
 BoxSprite: SRD-BoxSprite-aegislash.png
+DexCategory: Royal Sword Pokemon
+DexDescription: The legend tells of how this Pokemon lead the first King of Kalos to victory.
+A crushing grip can be felt on the arm of the wielder.
+While in this form it can only use Support moves.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 17
+  Feet: 5.6
+  Meters: 1.7
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-aegislash.png
 Learnset: '[[SRD-Aegislash-Learnset]]'
 Legendary: 'No'
 Name: Aegislash
 Number: 681
+PrimaryEggGroup: Mineral
+SecondaryEggGroup: ''
 Sprite: aegislash.png
 Type1: Steel
 Type2: Ghost
+Weight:
+  Hectograms: 530
+  Kilograms: 53.0
+  Pounds: 116.8
 ---

 #PokeroleSRD/Pokedex